Abrupt ice age climate changes behaved like cascading dominoes

-Category: Environment Hits: 1Throughout the last ice age, the climate changed repeatedly and rapidly during so-called Dansgaard-Oeschger events, where Greenland temperatures rose between 5 and 16 degrees Celsius in decades.
+Category: Environment Hits: 3Throughout the last ice age, the climate changed repeatedly and rapidly during so-called Dansgaard-Oeschger events, where Greenland temperatures rose between 5 and 16 degrees Celsius in decades.
 When certain parts of the climate system changed, other parts of the climate system followed like a series of dominos toppling in succession.
 Today, sea-ice extent is being rapidly reduced, and it is uncertain whether this part of the climate system can trigger sudden future climate change.

 Read more https://www.sciencedaily.com/releases/2021/04/210409104505.htm